zzzeyez/xanthia/README.md

 git clone https://github.com/zzzeyez/Xanthia.git $HOME/Library/Application\ Support/Übersicht/widgets/Xanthia
 ```

-If Übersicht is running, then the bar should appear.

 Xanthia includes a script to make notifications appear.
+Until you use this script, you will receive an error.

 Use the included `notify-send` like so:

 ```
 ./notify-send "New message"